 Graphic designers, also known as graphic artists, possess a unique skill set that requires creativity, in addition to marketing and technical savvy, to produce images through a variety of media types.
 Graphic designers work with ever-changing technologies to produce these images.
 Those with website design and animation experience are in increasing demand.
 But there's much more to graphic design than being able to use a computer to create images.
 Graphic designers must be effective communicators.
 The opportunity to combine arts with technology "draws" people to careers in graphic design.

-Graphic designers need to have some knowledge of marketing in order to understand the needs of their clients and their customers or users.
-Once graphic designers understand those needs, they prepare sketches or layouts by hand, or more commonly, with the aid of a computer to illustrate the intended message.
-Graphic designers use a variety of graphics and layout computer software to create their designs.
+Graphic designers need to have some knowledge of marketing in order to understand the needs of their clients.
+Once graphic designers understand those needs, they prepare sketches or layouts by hand, or more commonly, with the aid of a computer, to illustrate the intended message.
 They are constantly trying to keep up with changing technologies in everything from software to paper.

-Not surprisingly, the largest industries of employment for graphic designers are specialized design services, publishing (print and software), advertising, and printing.
-These industries employ about half of all graphic designers in Oregon.
+Not surprisingly, the largest industries of employment for graphic designers are specialized design services, publishing (print and software), advertising, and management of companies and enterprises.
+These industries employ roughly two out of five graphic designers in Oregon.
 The remaining graphic designers are spread throughout a variety of industries (Table 1).
-The only major industries that do not employ graphic designers in Oregon are natural resources and mining, construction, and leisure and hospitality.
-Even so, most businesses in these industries contract with graphic designers to create things like company logos and brochures.
+The only major industry that does not employ graphic designers in Oregon is natural resources and mining.
+Even so, many businesses across all industries, including natural resources and mining, contract with graphic designers to create things like company logos and brochures.

 |Primary Industries of Employment|